kanocz/hutil/README.md

 # hutils
-Some utils for my go/http (sleepy) apis
+Some utils for my go/http (sleepy REST) APIs